Generating Quantum Reservoir State Representations with Random Matrices: Acknowledgments

-C.H and S.T acknowledge financial support from the German Funding Agency (Deutsche Forschungsgemeinschaft DFG) under Germany’s Excellence Strategy EXC 2075-390740016.
-C.H and S.T acknowledge financial support from the German Funding Agency (Deutsche Forschungsgemeinschaft DFG) under the Priority Program SPP 2363, “Utilization and Development of Machine Learning for Molecular Applications - Molecular Machine Learning” Project No. 497249646.
-C.H and S.T acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1597-1 FUGG.
-C.H and S.T acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Compute Cluster grant no. 492175459.
+C.H, S.T and T.F. acknowledge financial support from the German Funding Agency (Deutsche Forschungsgemeinschaft DFG) under Germany’s Excellence Strategy EXC 2075-390740016.
+C.H, S.T and T.F. acknowledge financial support from the German Funding Agency (Deutsche Forschungsgemeinschaft DFG) under the Priority Program SPP 2363, “Utilization and Development of Machine Learning for Molecular Applications - Molecular Machine Learning” Project No. 497249646.
+The authors acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1597-1 FUGG.
+The authors acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Compute Cluster grant no. 492175459.